hoangduytranuk/blender_manual/blender_docs/manual/editors/nla/properties_modifiers.rst

 .. admonition:: Reference
    :class: refbox

-   :Panel:     :menuselection:`Properties region --> Animations --> Active Track`
+   :Panel:     :menuselection:`Sidebar region --> Animations --> Active Track`

 Name
    Name of the track which the strip currently belongs to.